Emma-M-Collins/classification/README.md

 * **True Positive Rate (TPR)**: the proportion of mines correctly identified to all known mines
 * **False Positive Rate (FPR)**: the proportion of rocks incorrectly identified to all known rocks
 * **False Negative Rate (FNR)**: the proportion of mines incorrectly identified as a rock to all known mines
-* **ROC curve/AUC**: a diagnostic plot, shows how TPR and FPR vary as the decision threshold changes.
+* **ROC curve/AUC**: a diagnostic plot, shows how TPR and FPR vary as the decision threshold changes

 ## Results
 Data split into 75% training data and 25% test data.